SHubhamanjk/Text-To-Pdf-Converter/README.md

 4. Create a virtual environment (optional but recommended):

-         Code : python -m venv venv
+         python -m venv venv

 5. Activate the virtual environment:

-       Code : venv\Scripts\activate
+       venv\Scripts\activate

 6. Install the required dependencies:

-       Code : pip install -r requirements.txt
+       pip install -r requirements.txt

 7. Run the Flask application:

-    Open Terminal Of VS Code any write this code there :
+    Open Terminal Of VS Code and write this code there :

-        Code : Python app.py
+        Python app.py

-8. Open your web browser and navigate to [http://localhost:5000](http://localhost:5000) to access the application.
+8. Open your web browser and navigate to http://localhost:5000 to access the application.

 ## Dependencies